 Your website is the face of your business.
-Did you know that website visitors judge your website and your business as a result, in a matter of milliseconds?
-The same study conducted by Google Research, found that 94% of a visitor’s first impression was related to the design.
+Did you know that website visitors judge your website and your business as a result in a matter of milliseconds?
+The same study conducted by Google Research found that 94% of a visitor’s first impression was related to the design – so you need to create a great small business website.
 You don’t even have a full second to make a first impression!
-This is why great design is so critical to achieving the goals that your company has such as branding, sales, signups, etc.
+This is why great design is so critical to achieving your company’s goals, such as branding, sales, signups, etc.

 Great design is essential to remain competitive, and the design company you choose to work with makes a big difference.
 Not all design companies are created equal.
 As a small business owner, you want to find the perfect balance between high-quality work and cost-effectiveness.
 You need to ask several hard-hitting questions before choosing an agency to partner with because that’s what it should be: a partnership.
 Below are 10 key questions to ask the company or yourself before settling on a web design company.

 1. Do They Offer Full-Service Web Builds (SEO integration included)

 In today’s digital-first world, this question is critical and pretty much the most important other than the actual design.
 Unless you are a search engine optimization expert or have a digital marketing specialist on your marketing team, your web design team should be knowledgeable enough regarding SEO to put your initial strategy in place during the website building process.
 While this is more of a question for the design company itself, it’s one you need to ask yourself as well when vetting design companies.